Leadfusionhq/leadfusionhq-backend/README.md

-# Node.js Backend Setup - Lawyer Directory
+# Node.js Backend Setup - By node js

 This project is a Node.js backend powered by Express.js and MongoDB, designed for scalable and modular API development.

 ---

-## 📦 Installation
+## Installation

 Clone the repository and install dependencies: